Transforming Jetty Road Glenelg - FAQs

 We’re working with the Department for Infrastructure and Transport (DIT) to investigate how we can improve tram stops infrastructure to align with upgrades to Jetty Road.

-DIT is currently working on a Tram Grade Separation project which will see the temporary closure of the Glenelg tram line from mid-2026.
+DIT is currently working on a Tram Grade Separation project which will see the temporary closure of the Glenelg tram line from August 2025 until January 2026.

 These works are separate from the Transforming Jetty Road project however we are working closely with DIT to align necessary road works with their construction program to minimise further disruptions to residents, traders and visitors to Jetty Road.